 Since there goes a cable car (3550 m) almost to the top of the Teide (3718 m) it is inviting for a huge mass of people to climb the summit.
-The park authority wants to prevent that and the all climbers need a permit, which you can get at no cost at the Park Office at: Ministerio del Medio Ambiente Calle Emilio Calzadilla 5, Sante Cruz de Tenerife Phone: ++34 922 290 129 Email: firstname.lastname@example.org www.mma.es You need to go there personally with your passport (also needed on the mountain!).
+The park authority wants to prevent that and all the climbers need a permit, which you can get without cost at the Park Office at: Ministerio del Medio Ambiente Calle Emilio Calzadilla 5, Sante Cruz de Tenerife Phone: ++34 922 290 129 Email: email@example.com www.mma.es.
+You need to go there personally with your passport (also needed on the mountain!).
 We found that awkward and intended to leave the path below the station and leave the control at our left.
 Fortunately this was not necessary since we read in the local newspaper that the cable car did not operate beginning of May due to maintenance work.
 We took the chance and were all by our own on the summit.

 From spring to autumn.
 If you rise early in the morning, the heat should not be a problem.
 The starting point is rather high and there is much wind.
 I would not recommend winter time, when the Teide is covered with snow.
 Too little for skiing, too much for hiking.
 Info by Henning Lege: Winter has the advantage, that the cable car does not go for sure.
 Thus, no crowds, no rangers, no one preventing you from climbing the very top, and no reason not do do, because you cause zero erosion and your footsteps will vanish when the snow melts.
 Because of the wind, the snow typically is hard pressed (icy).
 So you don't sink to your knees.
 To the contrary, even crampons can be of use, although it is more funny without.
 Very windy, indeed.
 Gloves recommended, warm clothing and windprotection are essential.